 Visit the Federal Student Aid Website to view information about all of the federal student loans you have received and to find contact information for the loan servicer or lender for your loans.

 You may access your account at most servicers' websites.
 It is the easiest way to check your status regarding your loan balance and deferment status.
 You may update any name or address changes there, as well.

 The following are loan servicers for federally held loans made through the William D. Ford Federal Direct Loan (Direct Loan) Program and the Federal Family Education Loan (FFEL) Program.

-If you need help determining who services your federal loan(s), please log on to the National Student Loan Data System (NSLDS) website at NSLDS, and choose "Financial Aid Review" to log in.
+If you need help determining who services your federal loan(s), please log on to the Federal Student Aid website, and choose "Manage Loans".
 You will need your FSA ID to access the service.